- About Coverfox

 Taking Advantage of a Growing Economy: As the mutual funds have a direct relation to the stock market, the invested money will grow if the economy is growing and doing well.
 This growth is difficult to get into the traditional savings like bank fixed deposit, postal schemes, and other financial instruments.

-Similar to most financial investment products available in the market today, mutual funds have up side and down side to them.
+Similar to most financial investment products available in the market today, mutual funds have an up-side and down-side to them.
 It is equally important to know the disadvantages of any product along with advantages, which will help in making an informed decision.
-Let's have a look at some of the disadvantages of mutual fund which should be evaluated before you consider to put your hard-earned money in mutual funds.
+Let's have a look at some of the disadvantages of mutual funds, which should be evaluated before you consider investingyour hard-earned money in mutual funds.

 No Control: Mutual fund houses hire fund managers to manage the mutual fund portfolio.
 As an investor, he/she will have no control over their investment.
 All the important decisions are taken by the fund managers basis the analysis and researching done by them or their team.
 All you can do is scrutinize and examine the strategies followed by the Asset Management Team (AMC).